yashuv/Manipulating-Word-Embeddings-in-Vector-Space/README.md

 Cosine similarity is a more effective metric than Euclidean distance for measuring similarity between vectors.
 This is because cosine similarity is less sensitive to the magnitude of the vectors, and is therefore more robust to changes in vector size.
 Additionally, cosine similarity is more effective at capturing the similarity between vectors that are close together in terms of angle (i.e. more similar).<br>
 However, in general, cosine similarity is more effective when working with high-dimensional data, while Euclidean distance is more effective when working with low-dimensional data.<br>
 *for eg*:  If you have two documents of very different sizes, then taking the Euclidean distance is not ideal.
 The cosine similarity used the angle between the documents and is thus not dependent on the size of the corpuses.<br>
 One of the issues with euclidean distance is that it is not always accurate and sometimes we are not looking for that type of similarity metric. *For example*, when comparing large documents to smaller ones with euclidean distance one could get an inaccurate result.
-Look at the diagram below:<br>
+Look at the diagram below:

 <img src="images/Euclidean distance vs Cosine similarity.PNG">
 <img src="images/norm and dot product used in cosine similarity.PNG">
 <img src="images/cosine similarity.jpg">

 Hence, given two vectors, v and w the cosine similarity, cos(β) is defined as:

 $$ cosine\  similarity =\cos(\beta) = \frac{v \cdot w}{\left||v\right|| \left||w\right||}$$

 where ||v|| and ||w|| are the Euclidean norms of vectors v and w, and v · w is the dot product of vectors v and w. <br>Cosine similarity gives values between 0 and 1.

 <img src="images/cosine similarity between similar and dissimilar vector.JPG">

 # Manipulating Words in Vector Spaces